 What is anorexia nervosa?

-With anorexia, you may use unusual eating habits to cope with stress, anxiety, and
+With anorexia, you may use abnormal eating habits to cope with stress, anxiety, and

 low self-esteem.
 Limiting food may give you a sense of control over your life.

+and genders.
 This problem affects more women than men.
-It often starts during the teenage years.
-The
+It often starts during the

-number of young women between the ages of 15 to 19 who have anorexia nervosa has increased
+40 and older.
+The number of young women ages 15 to 19 who have anorexia has increased

 every 10 years since 1930.